The purpose of this qualification is to assess the competence and underpinning knowledge of individuals working in the role of a Grip.

 Further details about the components of the qualifications can be found on the UAL website - http://www.arts.ac.uk/about-ual/awarding-body/qualifications/film-suite/grips--crane-technicians/

 - Enusre yourown actions reduce risks to health and safety

 - Contribute to good working relationships

 - Track the camera Lay basic flat track

 - Rig camera cranes

 How will I be assessed?

-Upon acceptance to the qualification, you will be allocated a qualified assessor who is a Level 3 qualified working grip.
+Upon acceptance to the qualification, you will be allocated a qualified assessor who is also a Level 3 qualified working grip.
 Three work-based assessments will be carried out to assess all units of the qualification.
 You will also be required to write up log-books and provide photographic evidence of work undertaken in each unit area.
 The qualification is expected to take approximately 12 months to complete.

-Crane Techs must have at least 2-years experience working as a Crane Tech in the film and TV industry and have excellent up-to-date knowledge of all camera-support equipment in order to apply for the Level 2 Diploma.
+Crane Techs must have at least 2-years experience working as a Crane Tech in the film and TV industry and have excellent up-to-date knowledge of all camera-support equipment in order to apply for the Level 2 NVQ.

 Due to the health and safety critical nature of the role applicants are expected to have great awareness in this area.